How to make a sheet metal box with ip rating?

 Documentation and Certification

-Proper documentation of the testing process and results is crucial, especially if the sheet metal box is intended for commercial use.
-Keep detailed records of the materials used, fabrication methods, and test procedures.
-If required, consider obtaining official certification from a recognized testing laboratory to validate the IP rating.
-This documentation not only serves as proof of the box's capabilities but also provides valuable information for future improvements or modifications.
+Accurate documentation of the testing process and results is crucial, especially if the sheet metal box is intended for commercial use.
+Keep detailed records of the components, production methods, and testing procedures.
+To verify the IP rating, consider obtaining official certification from a respectable testing center if needed.
+This documentation not only shows how the box works, but it also provides crucial information for any future improvements or modifications.

 Conclusion